 Late in the season many whales gather in the south of Tahiti peninsula Te Pari before starting their long migration.

 You can spot whales from shore (such as from Pointe des Pêcheurs in the morning and in the evening).
 Tahiti Travel Specialists organise escorted whale-watching escorted tours for private groups:

 Excursion operators are very hospitable and respectful of the animals.
 Some boats have a glass bottom so you can see stingrays, blacktip reef sharks and dolphins.

 Very famous for whale-watching, you can see whales from July to October.
 As Rurutu has no lagoons, the whales come close to shore and observation points have been set up along the coastal road.

-The operator (often a diving club) knows where the whales are from experience and from information provided by fishermen or other operators.
+The operator knows where the whales are from experience, and from information provided by fishermen or other operators.
 You can see whales from a distance when they breach or expel water from their blowholes.
 The boat slowly approaches to line up with the whales’ path without really pursuing them.
 The tour guide determines the best time to get into the water with flippers, diving mask and snorkels.
 Before your encounter with this fascinating creature, it is customary to listen to the males sing by putting your head underwater.
 The magic happens when a whale approaches your group to let you admire its magnificence.

 The Islands of Tahiti have been declared a Marine Mammal Sanctuary and there has been a moratorium on whale-hunting since 1986.
 Whale-watching is regulated and a permit has been required since 2002.